nadavmatalon/CV/README.md

 ##Professional Experience

-####FOUNDER AT SNOWCRASH (IN STEALTH), UK,
+####Founder at SnowCrash (in Stealth), UK, 2013&mdash;2014
-SNOWCRASH is an initiative aimed at designing and building e-to-end customized personal computers, addressing unique functional requirements – from developing the software control applications, to hardware configuration and case modding.
+SnowCrash is an initiative aimed at designing and building e-to-end customized personal computers, addressing unique functional requirements – from developing the software control applications, to hardware configuration and case modding.
 As part of the initiative's research phase, the TearDrop customized computer prototype has been developed.